patrick-huynh/patrick-huynh.github.io/README.md

 ### 🧠 How To Use

 - Clone this repo
-- Run `npm run start` in the immediate directory
+- Run `npm run install` in the immediate directory
+- Run `npm run start`
 - Go to `http://localhost:3000   `

 ### 🚗 How to deploy